fermyon/developer/content/spin/kv-store.md

 ## Creating a New Application

-As previously documented, [Creating a new Spin application from a template](https://developer.fermyon.com/spin/quickstart#creating-a-new-spin-application-from-a-template) is a cinch:
+As previously documented, you can go ahead and [create a new Spin application from a template](https://developer.fermyon.com/spin/quickstart#creating-a-new-spin-application-from-a-template).
+Before you do though, please go ahead and read the [spin template](https://developer.fermyon.com/common/cli-reference#templates) and [spin new](https://developer.fermyon.com/common/cli-reference#new) sections of the Spin Command Line Interface (CLI) documentation.
+You will learn how to use the commands effectively and also see many handy options to [install](https://developer.fermyon.com/common/cli-reference#install-templates) and [upgrade](https://developer.fermyon.com/common/cli-reference#upgrade-templates) templates and so forth.
+When you are ready, go ahead and create your new application using commands similar to the ones shown below:

 {{ tabs "sdk-type" }}